About

 Asked why the club idea worked, Punch Jackson wrote, "Members took pride in the club; they wanted it to work, so they worked for it."

-The lot sat vacant, neighbors complaining about "the empty hole, the frogs and the mosquitoes," until Jackson and his wife, Myrtle, made an uncommon sacrifice: To secure a loan to enable building to start, they put up their own home for collateral.
+The lot sat vacant, neighbors complaining about "the empty hole, the frogs and the mosquitoes," until Jackson and his wife, Myrtle, made an uncommon sacrifice: to secure a loan to enable building to start, they put up their own home for collateral.

 The first level of the building was completed in 1955, and inspired by the Jacksons, club members paid off a 10-year loan in nine years.
 The second story, also secured when the Jacksons again put up their home for collateral, was added in 1966.